 We will regularly assess the implementation and effectiveness of this policy annually, or whenever there are changes in legislation, government or statutory guidance, personal changes within the organisation or after managing a safeguarding concern.

-Our designated person holds operational responsibility for safeguarding.
-Our designated person is: Wendy Sartain
+Our designated person holds operational responsibility for Safeguarding.

 Those who have responsibility for and authority or influence over children, young people and/or adults at risk are in relationships of trust in relation to those children, young people and/or adults at risk in their care (for example our learners on our courses).
 A relationship of trust can be described as one in which one party has power and influence over the other by virtue of their work or the nature of the activity.